LSSTDESC/desc-data-portal/web/portal/templates/doc/getting_started.md

 ### Getting Started

 Start by downloading data files from the Portal.
-Note that the complete dataset is about 180 Gbytes; you may want to start with a subset.
+Note that the complete DC2 dataset (Object and Truth Match) is about 180 Gbytes; you may want to start with a subset.
 We recommend the sample subset required by the tutorial notebooks.
 At this point you may access the files directly using standard Parquet tools.

 Alternatively, for a higher-level interface, you may install and configure the Python package GCRCatalogs.